Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 Authorization: Bearer <access_token>

 You validate this token the same way you would for any OAuth-protected API.
 Verify it against your identity provider, extract the user identity, and use it to scope the data you return.
+Per the MCP spec, your server must also validate that the token was issued specifically for your server as the intended audience.

 Without OAuth, there is no Authorization header.
 Your tool handlers receive the tool arguments only, with no user context.